Canto-Network/Canto/x/liquidstaking/spec/04_messages.md

 }
 ```

-**msg is failed if:**
+Message fails if:

-- There are no pairing insurance with given `msg.Id`
+- no pairing insurance with given `msg.Id` exists
-- Provider of Insurance with given id is different with `msg.ProviderAddress`
+- insurance provider with the provided ID is not the same as `msg.ProviderAddress`.

 ### MsgWithdrawInsurance

-Create a pending request for withdrawal or immediately withdraw all its commissions and collaterals when it is unpaired insurance.
-If it is not unpaired, then withdrawal will be triggered during the upcoming Epoch.
+This message is a request to withdraw the collaterals and commissions that have been accumulated.
+If the insurance status is `Unpaired`, the withdrawal will happen right away.
+For other statuses, the withdrawal will be initiated in the next epoch.

 ```go
 type MsgWithdrawInsurance struct {